 Splunk has long been committed to helping organizations harness their data to create stronger, more resilient security strategies.
 Our active role in developing and supporting OCSF underscores our dedication to data standardization and community-driven innovation.
 We’re not just integrating OCSF within Splunk’s solutions; we’re actively helping shape the framework to remain relevant to real-world security challenges.

 Cyber threats continue to evolve, and the cybersecurity community must adapt to keep pace.
-At Splunk, we believe that OCSF’s journey with the Linux Foundation will amplify the framework’s reach and potential, helping to build a more unified and secure digital ecosystem.
+At Splunk, we believe that OCSF’s journey with The Linux Foundation will amplify the framework’s reach and potential, helping to build a more unified and secure digital ecosystem.
 By working together on initiatives like OCSF, we can create a future where data standards reduce complexity, improve collaboration, and empower security teams to do more with their data.

-Splunk is honored to be part of this effort, and we’re excited to see the next chapter of OCSF unfold under the Linux Foundation’s stewardship.
+Splunk is honored to be part of this effort, and we’re excited to see the next chapter of OCSF unfold under The Linux Foundation’s stewardship.
 Together, we can create a stronger, more resilient cybersecurity community that’s united by a shared commitment to data-driven security and open standards.
 Let’s make a difference together.

 The Splunk platform removes the barriers between data and action, empowering observability, IT and security teams to ensure their organizations are secure, resilient and innovative.